 VT Halter Marine is a leader in the design and construction of medium-sized ships in the United States.

-With a growing order book, and tightening environmental controls, VT Halter needed to diminish its environmental footprint, decrease reliance on good weather in order to paint, and increase production in its blast and paint operations.
+With tightening environmental controls and a growing order book, VT Halter needed to diminish its environmental footprint, decrease reliance on good weather, and increase production in its blast and paint operations.

-- Designed for 24/7 operation in all weather conditions
+Now capable to operate 24/7 in all weather conditions

-VT Halter now has a serious competitive advantage over many of their competitors.
+VT Halter finally has a serious competitive advantage over many of its competitors.